Can networks think?

 Tero Rissa, Chief Architect, Machine Learning, ATF, Mobile Networks, Nokia

-This session will explore how can we classify the different techniques available for machine learning and what are they capable of achieving, now and over the next few years.
+How can we classify the different techniques available for ML and what they are capable of achieving, now and over the next few years?
 What might go wrong?
 Why now?

 Tero has over 20 years of industrial experience of scaling new technologies from research and concept engineering into commercial products.
 He started working with artificial neural networks in 2009, and has since held senior positions in both engineering and management.
 Most recently before joining Nokia Networks, he was a director of R&D at Microsoft and the lead architect of OZO in Nokia Technologies.
 Tero holds MSc in CS/EE, Digital and Computer Systems from TUT Finland, and PhD in Computing from Imperial College London UK.
 He is also an emeritus member of the Nokia CEO Technology Council and Bell Labs Distinguished Member of Technical Staff.